Nandan Loganathan: Early life

 Nandan Loganathan was born on 14 September 1987, in Chennai, Tamil Nadu to Loganathan and Kanaka.
 He received his bachelor's degree from Loyola College, Chennai.

 Career

-He co-starred with actress Lakshmi Priya in the 2017 short film Lakshmi directed by Sarujan.
-The short film was critically acclaimed and a success.
-It was followed by a series on Colors Tamil Vandal Sridevi starring Siddharth.
-He is currently playing lead role in Ilakkiya opposite Shambavi Gurumoorthy.
+He co-starred with actress Lakshmi Priya in the 2017 short film Lakshmi directed by Sarjun.
+The short film was critically acclaimed and a huge success.
+It was followed by a series on Colors Tamil Vandal Sridevi starring as ‘Siddharth’.
+He played the male lead in hit serial ‘Chithi 2’ in Sun to.
+He played the lead role in Ilakkiya in Sun Tv.

 He played the role of "Kadir" in the 2019 film Chithiram Pesuthadi 2.